cakirogluozan/fo-intern-project/src/preprocess.md

 We need to prepare the data in order to feed the network.
 In this task, you should have - `data/masks, data/images` - directories where your prepared masks and input images located, respectively.

-You need to write two functions, one for image reading and preparing, the other for mask reading and preparing.
+You need to write two functions in `src/preprocess.py`, one for image reading and preparing, the other for mask reading and preparing.

 1. Image Reading and Preparing